teachingaway/teachingaway.github.io/_posts/2014-09-15-tech-law-link-list-hiring-lawyers.md

 <blockquote class="twitter-tweet" lang="en"><p>Lawyers are like phone companies.
 Their bread and butter is in tricking you into racking up minutes.</p>&mdash; Bram Cohen (@bramcohen) <a href="https://twitter.com/bramcohen/status/7336163022">January 3, 2010</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+* [Lawyers Can’t Tell You You Can’t Do something](http://venturehacks.com/articles/bram-cohen-lawyers). *[Bram Cohen](https://twitter.com/bramcohen), Venture Hacks, 2010.* My particular gripe in that tweet had to do with the practice of billing up several hours to answer a question asked in email, when all that was really wanted was the answer *if* the lawyer knew it off the top of their head.

 * [Legal Fees: Start Swearing Now](https://web.archive.org/web/20130728083853/http://www.burningdoor.com/askthewizard/2007/04/legal_fees_start_swearing_now.html). *[Dick Costolo](https://twitter.com/dickc), 2007*.
 Costolo is now Twitter’s CEO.
 The ghost of his old blog lives on at archive.org.
 It advises startups to find a law firm with experience in "financings, corporate creation, contracts - especially contracts, patent/IP work, M&A work, options plans."
 Since your startup will be paying fees for both sets of lawyers (your lawyer and the VC’s lawyer), try to get both firms to cap their fees at the start.
 Also, try Dick’s “patent-pending-financing-legal-fees-negotiation-tactic: